As a business owner or marketer, the importance of tracking and measuring the success of your inbound campaigns is mission-critical.

 Example: utm_campaign=ebook-download

 utm_source: A UTM Source tag will identify where the traffic comes from.
-Possible sources include a search engine like Google or Yahoo!, a newsletter, or other referrals.
+Possible sources include a search engine like Google or Yahoo!, a newsletter,

 Example: utm_source=facebook